cdxker/chemex/README.md

-# chemex
+# Dotfiles (chemex)
-Dotfiles, the chemex to brewing a system
+The chemex to brewing my system

-How to use you may ask?
+## How to install you may ask?
 Just use stow
 ```sh
 git clone https://github.com/fastfists/chemex --recursive
 cd chemex